 - Acquire information.

 - Practice, play with, or otherwise use your acquired information.

 - Share the information.

-As you review the various homeschooling methods, consider how you can help your child acquire new information, then how they can play with or utilize that information, and finally how they can share their knowledge.
+As you review the various homeschooling methods, consider how you can help your child acquire new information, how they can play with or utilize that information, and finally, how they can share their knowledge.

 These three steps are at the core of effective education.

 Explore the Homeschool Styles to Find the Right Fit for Your Family